golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/blinky.md

 3. Download the binary

-    * Run `getbin` to package the compiled code and make it available for download
+    * Run `west kasm download` to package the compiled code and make it available for download
-    * Use the Download option in KASM's left sidebar to download `merged.bin` to your local machine.
+    * Use the Download option in KASM's left sidebar to download `merged_yymmdd_hhmmss.bin` to your local machine.

   <HowToDownload/>